-During the late 14th Century, Warsaw or Warszowa was a quaint fishing village, until a newer settlement was formed in the area after the fall of Jazdów.
-Warsaw became the capital of Mazovia in 1413.
+During the late 14th Century, Warsaw or Warszawa was a small fishing village.
+After the fall of Jazdów, Warsaw became the capital of Mazovia in 1413.

-When King Sigismund III Vasa ruled over Warsaw during the 16th century, the city became capital of the Commonwealth and the Polish Crown.
-In the middle of 17th century, Swedish, Transylvanian and Brandenburgian forces attacked Warsaw.
+When King Sigismund III Vasa ruled over Warsaw during the 16th Century, the city became the capital of the Commonwealth and the Polish Crown.
+In the middle of the 17th Century, Swedish, Transylvanian and Brandenburgian forces attacked Warsaw.

-In the late 18th century, Poland was divided between Russia, Prussia and Austria.
-It was not until 1815 that Warsaw became the capital of the Polish Kingdom.
+In the late 18th Century, Poland was divided between Russia, Prussia and Austria.
+In 1815, Warsaw became the capital of the Polish Kingdom.
 Though it was dependent on Imperial Russia, it had considerable autonomy.

-The city of Warsaw progressed massively in different sectors.
-During the 19th Century, universities, bridges, transit and sewer systems were formed.
-Poland regained its independence in 1918 with Warsaw as its capital.
+During the 19th Century, the city of Warsaw progressed rapidly in different sectors - education, transport, infrastructure, bridges, transit and sewer systems etc. Poland regained its independence in 1918, with Warsaw as its capital.
 It was 1939-1944 when the wrath of Germany painted the city red.
-The Nazis blasted every existing structure and annihilated around half a million people when an uprising by insurgents took place.
-The Jewish Ghetto lasted about a month, before the whole city was torn to bits, including the Royal Castle.
+The Nazis blasted every existing structure and annihilated around half a million people.
+The Jewish Ghetto lasted about a month, and the whole city was destroyed, including the Royal Castle.

 In 1945 the reconstruction of Warsaw started.
 Communism fell while Poland lived under socialism.
-Many historical museums, castles, streets and churches were restored, and the Old Town became part of UNESCO's World Heritage list.
-Poland joined the European Union in 2004, and continues to become the modern and charming city it is today.
+Many historical museums, castles, streets and churches are restored, and the Old Town has become a part of UNESCO's World Heritage list.
+Poland joined the European Union in 2004 and continues to become a modern and charming city today.